Moving McAllister: Plot

 The pair travel to Colorado, where the truck runs out of gas.
 A semi in which Orlie is traveling as a passenger comes to their aid.
 Following a stop in a small town, the truck (and Michelle's pig) is stolen by men working for local crime boss "The Lady".
 The Lady forces Rick and Orlie to fight in a cage match before he returns the truck, impressed by the show they put on.
 Crossing into Utah, Orlie spots a landscape that matches a drawing in his notebook.
 He believes that he has switched bodies as some past moment when he was near death, and believes that the person now occupying his body will arrive here.
 A switch can then take place.
 Orlie leaves Rick and Michelle, telling them to keep going.

 As the window for Rick to safely arrive back in Miami for the bar exam narrows, he rejects Michelle's assertions that there is something special between them.
-Rick drives straight to Los Angeles, arriving in Malibu where Mr. McAllister is waiting for them at his beachside property.
+Rick drives straight to Los Angeles, arriving in Malibu where Mr. McAllister waits for them at his beachside property.
 He states that Rick has arrived late, but does not appear overtly concerned.
 Realizing he must hurry to fly back to Miami, Rick rushes to the taxi McAllister has arranged for him, leaving Michelle asleep in the truck.

 At the airport security checkpoint, Rick realizes he is making a terrible mistake as he observes the Polaroid photos Michelle has snapped throughout their trip.
 Knowing he is meant to be with Michelle, he scrambles out of the airport and returns to Malibu.
 Finding Mr. McAllister, Rick confesses his feelings for Michelle.
 McAllister, having heard similar sentiments from Michelle regarding Rick, thanks him for returning and asks him to take care of her.
 McAllister adds that his law firm will be opening a Los Angeles branch.
 The movie ends as Rick reunites with Michelle on the beach, and a man approaches Orlie back in Utah.